MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-time-zone-objects/retrieve-a-list-of-time-zones-definitions.md

 :::tip

 Changesets are used in this workflow.
-For information on how to create and use changesets see [Changesets](/docs/common-workflows/modeling/changesets.md).
+For information on how to create and use changesets, see [Changesets](/docs/common-workflows/modeling/changesets.md).
 If you plan to use the response of `GET /api/model/timezones` to create a new timezone or update the time zones' definitions, it is recommended to associate all requests to one changeset.

 :::